A mother laughs as she plays with her baby sitting on her lap

 A guide to introducing allergens during weaning

 Every parent gets nervous about their baby developing a food allergy, and that’s totally understandable.
 It’s recommended that babies are introduced to allergens during weaning, so they’ll be less likely to develop an allergy.
-Vhi consultant paediatrician, Dr Aisling Stafford, explains why this is the case, the types of food allergies, and tips for introducing allergens to your baby’s diet.
+Vhi consultant paediatrician, Dr Caroline Lhopital, explains why this is the case, the types of food allergies, and tips for introducing allergens to your baby’s diet.

 Weaning is when we start introducing babies to solid food.
-It should start when your baby is about six months, and never younger than 17 weeks.
+It should start between four and a half to six months.
 This is the case whether you’ve been breastfeeding or formula feeding your baby.
 It’s a fun, messy and exciting time for both parents and babies!

 Common food allergies in babies